Soros is No Dreyfus*

 Soros has rewritten Middle Eastern history to better jive with his idea of the “poignant and difficult case” of “victims turning perpetrators.”
 Soros, much like the virulent anti-Semitic graphic daily propaganda in Arab, Palestinian and Iranian newspapers, has been comparing Israel’s self-defense against repeated attempts of annihilation by the Islamist/Arab terrorists to Nazi atrocities.
 The successful defense against terrorism, especially preemptive actions, is never appropriate in Soros’ book.

 His history of how Israel fought for its independence could have been written by Noam Chomsky or Yasser Arafat.
-“After the war [World War II], Jews resorted to terrorism against the British in Palestine in order to secure a homeland in Israel,” Soros writes in 2003 in The Bubble of American Supremacy.
+“After the war [World War II], Jews resorted to terrorism against the British in Palestine in order to secure a homeland in Israel,” Soros writes in 2003 in his book, The Bubble of American Supremacy.
 “Subsequently, after being attacked by Arab nations, Israel occupied additional territory and expelled many of the inhabitants.
 Eventually, the Arab victims also turned perpetrators, and Israel started suffering terrorist attacks.”

 This Soros’ interpretation denies the number of Arab invasions and the brutal tactics used that led Israel to occupy the lands these attacks were launched from in the first place.
 And as for the “expulsions,” most left of their own accord because the surrounding Arab nations ordered them to leave.
 The Arab plan was to kill all the Jews as soon as possible and move back.
 For defending themselves, the Jews are apparently getting what they deserve in Soros’ mind.
 By surviving Arab/Muslim violence all these years, and by defending themselves, the Jews in Israel and elsewhere bear the responsibility for rising anti-Semitism and anti-Israel activities.